 Fourth Grade Curriculum Overview

-Using the results from testing, we focus on creating differentiated curriculum and custom learning programs for each child.
-Testing is done again in the middle and end of the year to assess if we are meeting the needs of each student.
+At the beginning of each school year, students’ skills are assessed using Measures of Academic Progress (MAP) to determine the course curriculum for each individual child for the upcoming year.
+Testing is done again in the middle and end of the year to determine if we are meeting the needs of each student.

-- Physical Education
+- Physical Education (2x a week)

 - Art Masterpiece (Taught by volunteers on a rotating-monthly basis.
 In addition to students’ personal creations, this subject includes various aspects of art including focus on artists, mediums, history, expression, creativity, culture, etc.)

 - STEAM (Science, Technology, Engineering, Art, and Math)